david1792x/pan-dulce/markdown/deploy_web_app.md

 </div>

-The app **orrectly classifies** the image with a lot of certainty.
+The app **correctly classifies** the image with a lot of certainty.
 It also gives the user a **brief description** of the pan dulce type.
 Now, we can use some **real images** taken from bought pieces of pan dulce to see how the model performs.

 <div align = 'center'>